If you’re a small business owner looking to earn a generous rewards rate on company purchases, the Ink Business cards from Chase may be your answer.

 Chase currently features three Ink cards in its business card portfolio.
-The Ink Business Unlimited® Credit Card is a no-annual-fee, flat-rate card that offers $750 cash back when you spend $7,500 in the first three months.
-Similarly, the Ink Business Cash® Credit Card is a no-annual-fee card that offers $750 after $7,500 in spending in the first three months.
-Instead of a flat rewards rate, though, the Cash card offers bonus rewards in popular business spending categories, such as phone services.
+The Ink Business Unlimited® Credit Card is a no-annual-fee, flat-rate card that offers $900 cash back when you spend $6,000 in the first three months.
+Similarly, the Ink Business Cash® Credit Card is also a no-annual-fee card that offers $900 after spending $6,000 in the first three months.
+However, instead of a flat rewards rate, the Ink Business Cash Card offers bonus rewards in popular business spending categories, such as phone services and office supply stores.

 Which card is better in the first year?

-The Ink Business Unlimited and the Ink Business Cash cards are very similar – both offer a $750 sign-up bonus and neither charges an annual fee.
-The cards, however, have very different rewards structures: The Ink Business Cash card offers a cash back bonus of up to 5% on certain spending categories, while the Ink Business Unlimited card offers a flat rate of 1.5% back on every purchase.
-The Ink Business Preferred card, on the other hand, offers a 100,000-point sign-up bonus and up to 3 points per dollar on popular business purchases.
+The Ink Business Unlimited and the Ink Business Cash cards are very similar — both offer a $900 sign-up bonus and neither charges an annual fee.
+The cards, however, have very different reward structures: The Ink Business Cash Card offers a cash back bonus of up to 5 percent on certain spending categories, while the Ink Business Unlimited Card offers a flat rate of 1.5 percent back on every purchase.
+The Ink Business Preferred Card, on the other hand, offers up to 3 points per dollar on popular business purchases.

 Who is eligible for the sign-up bonus?

-The sign-up bonuses for the Chase Ink cards are only available to new cardholders who have not received a new cardmember bonus for the cards in the past 24 months.
-Of course, you must be a business owner.
-You also must have a credit score in the excellent range (at least 750).
+The sign-up bonuses for the Chase Ink Business cards are only available to new cardholders who have not received a new cardmember bonus for the cards in the past 24 months.
+Of course, you also have to be a business owner.
+Additionally, you must have a credit score in the excellent range (at least 750).

 While Chase doesn’t seem to have a hard limit on the number of cards you own, it may deny your application if you have too large of a credit limit across your other Chase cards.
-Additionally, Chase’s unofficial 5/24 rule can prevent you from being approved for a Chase card if you’ve opened five or more credit cards with any issuer in the last 24 months.
+Another thing to consider is that Chase’s unofficial 5/24 rule can prevent you from being approved for a Chase card if you’ve opened five or more credit cards with any issuer in the last 24 months.

 Best ways to use 100,000 bonus points

 Chase gives cardholders several different options for redeeming their Ultimate Rewards points.
 As you can see from the table below, a point is worth 1 cent when redeemed for statement credits, direct deposits and gift cards.
-However, to get the most value from your points, you should redeem your points through the Chase Ultimate Rewards portal, which boosts each point by 25% for Chase Ink Business Preferred cardholders.
+However, as previously mentioned, you’ll get the most value from your points if you redeem your points for travel on the Chase Ultimate Rewards portal using the Chase Ink Business Preferred Card, which boosts each point by 25 percent.